divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Aggregator URLs will be constructed by the test runner with hostnames that resolve to the respective containers within the container network.

-Once a future [DAP-PPM] draft solves the issue of retries in the aggregate flow, a reverse proxy could be introduced in front of each aggregator to inject failures when sending requests or responses, to test the protocol's resilience.
+Once a future [DAP] draft solves the issue of retries in the aggregate flow, a reverse proxy could be introduced in front of each aggregator to inject failures when sending requests or responses, to test the protocol's resilience.
 (It is known such a test would fail based on the current protocol.)

 ## Test Runner Operation